 2. Factors Affecting the Square Foot Price for Asphalt

-The cost of asphalt can vary depending on several critical factors, including:
+The cost can vary depending on several critical factors, including:

 a.
 Thickness of the Asphalt Layer

 The thickness of the asphalt you need directly impacts the cost.
 A typical residential driveway might require a layer of asphalt 2 to 3 inches thick, while commercial parking lots or roads that support heavier traffic might need 4 to 6 inches or more.
-The thicker the asphalt, the more material is required, which increases the cost.
+The thicker, the more material is required, which increases the cost.

 - 2-inch layer: Suitable for light-duty areas like driveways